Mesfingo/Crossvalidating-breed-prediction-by-selected-markers/README.md

 # R-code-for-crossvalidating-prediction-using-genetic-data
 This code is for performing k-fold crossvalidation of phenotype prediction using SNP genotype data.
+OLS regression model is fit (lm function) using the training data, and that model is used to predict ('predict' function) the phenotype using the prediction data.
+The accuracy of prediction is given by corelation netween observed and predicted phenotype values.